zhangjiangen11/interactive_grid_gdextension/docs/pandoc/demo.md

   - __Add the wall mesh.__
     - Select Walls, click +, choose CSGBox3D.
-    - Set Transform → Scale to 3.0, 3.0, 0.5.
+    - Set Transform → Scale to 3.0, 3.0, 0.5

 - __Add collision.__
   - In the Inspector, check Use Collision.
   - Set the Collision Shape Type to Single Convex.
-  - Assign the wall to Collision Layer 14.
+  - Assign the StaticBody3D to Collision Layer 14.

 ```{=latex}
 \begin{tcolorbox}[